Dry Eye and Blepharitis Clinic

 Irritable eyes are a common problem for New Zealanders.
 Most often this discomfort is caused by either dry eye or blepharitis.
 The term dry eye is used when someone's tears do not keep their eyeball wet enough throughout the day.
 Blepharitis is a medical term that means inflammation of the eyelids.
 Often dry eye is caused by blepharitis and vice-versa.

 Bay Eye Care runs a dedicated dry eye and blepharitis clinic to look after people suffering from these bothersome conditions.
-We use a range of cutting-edge technologies to assess your ocular surface and eyelid health and employ specialty treatments to manage the underlying cause.
+We use a range of cutting-edge technologies, including TearLab tear chemistry testing, to assess your ocular surface and eyelid health and employ specialty treatments to manage the underlying cause.
 We are the first eye care practice in the Bay of Plenty to have an IPL device to treat dry eye syndrome.

 Dry eye can be caused by a range of factors and can be separated into two main types:

 Because the treatments for each type of dry eye differ it is important for us to accurately diagnose your condition and its severity.
 At Bay Eye Care we use range of specialised diagnostic equipment, patient questionnaires, digital photography and clinical knowledge to gain an in-depth evaluation of your ocular surface.

 The most common cause of evaporative dry eye is Meibomian Gland Dysfunction, or MGD.
 This condition occurs when the oil producing glands in the eyelids stop functioning correctly.
 The oils that these glands produce prevent the watery tears from evaporating.
 If the oils are compromised the eyes dry out faster than they should and your eye becomes irritable.
 MGD is a chronic condition, which means there is no cure and eventually symptoms will recur without treatment.
 Treatments for MGD depend on the severity of the condition and include